 2 large eggs

-1 cup yogurt (any flavor or style, fat free, whole fat, Greek, you choose)
+1 cup yogurt (any flavor or style, fat free, whole fat, Greek,

 2 to 4 Tbsp milk